hugoabernier/tahoeninja.blog/content/posts/working-with-rules-in-microsoft-lists/index.md

   - /2020/07/30/working-with-rules-in-microsoft-lists

 date: 2020-07-30T10:07:47+06:00
-draft: false

 # post thumb
 image: "posts/working-with-rules-in-microsoft-lists/featured-image.png"

 # meta description
-description: "Microsoft Lists will soon make it easy to create rules to react to changes in your lists.
-Find out what I've learned so far."
 summary: "Microsoft Lists will soon make it easy to create rules to react to changes in your lists.
 Find out what I've learned so far."

 # taxonomies
 categories:
   - "Microsoft List"

-# post type
-featured: false
-author: "Hugo Bernier"
 ---
 ## Introduction